bluelotus03/axe-hacks-2022/content/faq/_index.md

 {{</ faq >}}

 {{< faq "Where can I find the schedule?" >}}
-You can find our Axe Hacks calendar and any notes on events [here](https://gwc-uncc.github.io/axe-hacks-2022/events/).
-We are working on finalizing our full schedule and will update you as soon as it is released!
+We have released our full schedule!
+You can find our Axe Hacks calendar [here](https://gwc-uncc.github.io/axe-hacks-2022/events/).
 {{</ faq >}}

 {{< faq "Is there an Axe Hacks Discord?" >}}
-Yes!
-We are finalizing our channels now, and we will update everyone once it's released.
-Those who have registered will receive the link to join!
+Yes, our Discord is now open!
+Those who have registered will receive the link to join.
 {{</ faq >}}

 {{< faq "When will the category prizes be announced?" >}}